 Director of Addiction Program

 Todd Trumbore joined Pathways, Inc. in September of 1974.
 He has served in a variety of positions in the Mental Health and Substance Abuse programs.
 Todd has directed the Addiction Program since 1986.
 Included in the program are: outpatient and intensive outpatient services, residential at Hillcrest Hall in Mt.
-Sterling, the Morehead Inspiration Center (A Recovery Kentucky Center), Detox Plus Center in Ashland, and DUI services.
-He also provides oversight for dual disorders services, rape victim services, victim advocacy services, services to TANF recipients, and outreach services to pregnant women in the Kids Now Plus program.
-Todd earned a master’s degree in Counseling from Marshall University and he is a Certified Alcohol and Drug Counselor.
-Todd also serves on the Board of Certification of Alcohol and Drug Counselors for Kentucky.
+Sterling, the Morehead Inspiration Center and The Genesis Recovery Kentucky Center (Recovery Kentucky Centers), Residential Plus Center in Ashland, and DUI services.
+He also provides oversight for dual disorders services, victim treatment and victim advocacy services, services to TANF recipients, and outreach services to pregnant women in the KY-Moms MATR program.
+Todd earned a master’s degree in Counseling from Marshall University and he is a Licensed Clinical Alcohol and Drug Counselor.
 He is a member of the Kentucky Association of Addiction Professionals.
 He is a two time recipient of the Robert Straus Award for “Outstanding Service in Substance Abuse Treatment in Kentucky,” and the East Kentucky Leadership Foundation “Outstanding Organization of 2008 – Pathways Addiction Program” award.

 Samuel G. Welch, M.D.